Bafury66/multinational-retail-data-centralisation444/README.md

 In an effort to become more data-driven, your organisation would like to make its sales data accessible from one centralised location.

 # Table of Contents
-- A description of the project:
+- Descriptions of the project:
 - Installation instructions
 - Usage instructions
 - File structure of the project
 - License information
 - Experience of going through the project

-# A description of the project: what it does, the aim of the project, and what you learned
+# Descriptions of the project:
+### What is it?
 - The aim of the project is to create methods to gather data from many different data sources and make all the data accessible from one centralised location.
 - The centralised location is pre-defined as your local machine where Postgres data base is setup.
 - Data sources including AWS S3, AWS database, PDF, CSV, JSON.